wandb/wandb/CONTRIBUTING.md

 You can use your favorite `python` version management tool, such as [`pyenv`](https://github.com/pyenv/pyenv).
 To install it, follow [these instructions](https://github.com/pyenv/pyenv?tab=readme-ov-file#getting-pyenv).

-Optionally set up a tool to manage multiple virtual environements, for example [`pyenv-virtualenv`](https://github.com/pyenv/pyenv-virtualenv?tab=readme-ov-file#pyenv-virtualenv).
+Optionally set up a tool to manage multiple virtual environments, for example [`pyenv-virtualenv`](https://github.com/pyenv/pyenv-virtualenv?tab=readme-ov-file#pyenv-virtualenv).

 Install [`nox`](https://nox.thea.codes/en/stable/tutorial.html#installation) and [`uv`](https://github.com/astral-sh/uv) into your environment: